 Cinerarias grow as perennials only in the cool-summer coastal areas of U.S. Department of Agriculture plant hardiness zones 9b through 10b.
 Elsewhere, they're short-lived but spectacular flowering houseplants.
-In the garden or in the house, cinerarias demand specific care.
+In the garden or in the house, cinerarias demand specific care and growing conditions.

-Even with the acidic, moist and organically rich soils they demand, outdoor cinerarias need occasional fertilizer.
-A dose of slow-release, granular 10-10-10 or 14-14-14 fertilizer every three to four months, or at the manufacturer's suggested frequency, provides sufficient nitrogen for their leaves, phosphorus for their flowers and strong roots and potassium for their roots.
-Spread the fertilizer evenly around the plants at the rate of 1/4 cup per 10 square feet of soil, scratch it lightly into the surface and water it in.
+Outdoor cinerarias need occasional fertilizer.
+A dose of slow-release, granular 10-10-10 or 14-14-14 fertilizer every three to four months, or at the manufacturer's suggested frequency, provides sufficient nitrogen for their leaves, phosphorus for their flowers and strong roots, and potassium for their roots.
+Spread the fertilizer evenly around the plants at the rate of 1/4 cup per 10 square feet of soil, scratch it lightly into the surface, and water it in.

 To revive a wilted indoor cineraria, submerge its pot to the rim in a bucket or sink of lukewarm water.
 After the bubbles stop rising to the water's surface, wait a few minutes and then let the plant drain completely.
 Keep it out of sun while it recovers.
 If it doesn't, it has root rot and needs to be thrown out.

 For the best performance, put indoor plants in a north-facing window getting a few hours of filtered light each day.
 Garden cinerarias thrive on the north sides of structures, under overhangs or beneath open-canopied trees.
 If frost is expected, shelter unprotected plants with sheet-draped bamboo stakes.
-Remove the covering before sun heats them.
+Remove the covering before the sun heats them.

 Cinerarias often have problems with sap-sucking aphids, thrips, spider mites and whiteflies.
-These pests drain the plants' vigor, cover them with waste or unsightly webbing and spread with abandon.
+These pests drain the plants' vigor, cover them with waste or unsightly webbing, and spread with abandon.
 Spraying with nontoxic, ready-to-use insecticidal soap until the solution drips from the leaves may control an infestation.
 Repeat the treatment weekly or at the manufacturer's suggested frequency, and follow the label's precautions concerning protective clothing.

 Pinching and Pruning